chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 statementSequenceExample();
 ```

-Program control flows such as branching, loops and recursion interrupt or modify this basic sequential flow, as we will discuss below.
+Program control mechanisms such as branching, loops and recursion interrupt or modify this basic sequential flow, as we will discuss below.
-1. **Sequential Execution**: Run statements in order (default behavior).
+1. **Sequential Execution**: Execute statements in order (default behavior).
-2. **Branching**: Choose which block of statement sequence to run.
+2. **Branching**: Choose which block of statement sequence to execute based on some condition.
-3. **Looping**: Repeat a block of statements sequence.
+3. **Looping**: Repeat a block of statements multiple times.
-4. **Recursion**: Re-enter the same sequence with different inputs.
+4. **Recursion**: Have a function or routine call itself, re-entering the same sequence of steps with new inputs.

-There are indeed other ways of control flows, such as `goto`, but these are typically not recommended and rarely required in competitive programming, so we won't discuss them.
+Other control flow constructs (such as `goto`) exist, but they are generally discouraged and rarely needed in competitive programming, so we won’t cover them here.

 # Branching